 Level Responsibilities 1 Management of risk by staff and management, using AICL's systems, internal controls, control environment and risk culture.
-2 The Risk management and Compliance functions provide oversight and the tools, systems and advice necessary to support the first line in identifying, managing and monitoring risks.
+The Risk management and Compliance functions provide oversight and 2 the tools, systems and advice necessary to support the first line in identifying, managing and monitoring risks.
 3 Internal Audit provides a level of independent assurance that the risk management and internal control framework is working as designed.

-The AICL Risk Management Strategy, contained within the AICL Risk Policy , is designed to support the business in achieving its objectives.
+The AICL Risk Management Strategy, contained within the AICL Risk Policy, is designed to support the business in achieving its objectives.
 Key elements are:

-- Creation of a robust and sustainable risk management framework, incorporating risk identification and self-assessment at an embedded 1st line of defence level and continuous monitoring at a 2nd line of defence level - Creation of a risk aware culture across AICL, that understands and utilises risk appetite in its decision making - Definition of ownership and responsibilities for managing risk across AICL - Provision of an on-going, independent risk and control monitoring, review, escalation and challenge process - Provision of effective incident management and crisis resolution support; - Ongoing training and education of AICL's workforce, to enhance business wide risk management capabilities - Demonstration to Saga plc shareholders, regulatory authorities such as the FSC, and other key stakeholders that we have identified and are managing all the significant strategic, market, financial and operational risks that arise in our operations.
+- A robust and sustainable risk management framework, incorporating risk identification and self-assessment within the 1st line of defence - Independent monitoring and challenge within the 2nd line of defence - A risk aware culture across AICL, where risks and risk appetite are understood and used in decision making - Ownership and accountability for managing risk across AICL - Effective incident management - Demonstration to Shareholders, Regulatory authorities such as the Financial Services Commission, and other key stakeholders that we have identified and are managing all the principal risks that arise in our operations and that these are aligned to the Group's strategy.